AvtoNemsadze/TaskManagement-old/README.md

 # User Registration
-  The TaskManagement.API provides a user-friendly and secure user registration process, allowing individuals to create accounts and gain access to the powerful features of the application.
+  The TaskManagement.API provides a user-friendly and secure user registration process, allowing individuals to create accounts and gain access to the powerful features of the application. <br />
   Overview of the registration process: <br />

 <strong>Step 1: Account Information</strong> <br />